NHS IVF Eligibility Calculator (updated February 2026)

 Why does NHS IVF funding vary by postcode?

-If you feel as though NHS IVF is a “postcode lottery,” you’re not imagining it.
-In England, 42 Integrated Care Boards (ICBs) control their own fertility budgets and set their own rules.
-Because each ICB has a different pot of money — and different views on where fertility sits on the priority list — eligibility criteria, number of funded cycles, and even what counts as a “cycle” can change the moment you cross a county line.
-Your GP’s postcode — not your home address — locks you into that policy.
+If NHS IVF feels like a postcode lottery, that’s because it effectively is.
+In England, 42 Integrated Care Boards control their own fertility budgets and set their own rules.
+Because each ICB has a different pot of money — and different views on where fertility sits in the priority list — eligibility criteria, number of funded cycles, and even the definition of a ‘cycle’ can change the moment you cross a county line.
+Your GP’s postcode — not your home address — locks you into that local policy.
 [4]

-So if you’ve noticed that someone in Oxfordshire might be entitled to two cycles of IVF after 12 months of trying to conceive, but in Newcastle, the same person would have to wait for 24 months of trying to conceive to get one cycle of IVF, that’s the NHS IVF postcode lottery at play.
+So if someone in Oxfordshire might be entitled to two IVF cycles after 12 months of trying to conceive, while in Newcastle the same person has to wait 24 months to qualify for one cycle — that’s the NHS IVF postcode lottery at play.

 Disclaimer on NHS IVF eligibility calculator data

-We work hard to keep our database up to date with the latest ICB policy documents and national guidance.
-But criteria can change without notice, and some policies may not be published in full.
+We work hard to keep our database current with the latest ICB policy documents and national guidance.
+Our eligibility data is updated every six months, with criteria received directly from NHS sources — making this the most up-to-date NHS IVF eligibility tool available in the UK.
+That said, criteria can change without notice and some policies may not be published in full.

-Always speak to your GP or contact your local ICB to confirm the most current NHS fertility eligibility rules for your area.
+Always speak to your GP or contact your local ICB to confirm the most current rules for your area.